chef/chef-workstation/docs/Chef-CLI-Catalog.md

     analyze                 Analyze artifacts from a Chef Infra Server
 ```

+### Automation of reference documentation

+Motivation:

+    As a technical writer
+    I want to add examples to the chef catalog documentation
+    so that users will know the tricky bits and we the documentations gets updated automatically as the code evolves

+The documentation team is working towards meaningful automation of our reference
+documentation, this includes our CLI tools.
+This proposal includes working with
+the documentation team to implement an automation inside our `chef` catalog by
+adding and example field that can handle command line examples.

 ### EXTRA: Present correct usage of sub-binaries

 An additional task from this proposal is the use of an environment variable that